Jakads/Randosu/README.md

 ## TODO

-* Borrow some elements from Malody2osu
+* Language settings
+* Calculate the end of sliders to prevent sliderends going out of bounds
-  * Auto-update - will release .exe of Rand(osu!) once this is complete
+  * Any help about this is greatly appreciated
-  * Crashlog
+* Faster and Better random